Wisconsin Association of Independent Colleges and Universities

 The Wisconsin Association of Independent Colleges and Universities (WAICU) is the official organization of Wisconsin's private, nonprofit (or independent) institutions of higher learning and their more than 56,000 students.
 It is headquartered in Madison, Wisconsin, was founded in 1961 and is recognized under state law.
+In 2023, the Association has 23 members.
 Each WAICU member is a nonprofit, fully accredited, four-year baccalaureate and/or graduate institution.
 The presidents of these institutions lead WAICU as its board of directors.